-The principal survey and graduate survey were revamped this last year to align better to the conceptual framework.
+The principal survey and graduate survey were revamped in 2011-2012 to align better to the conceptual framework.
 This alignment will provide data that will assist the School of Education in assessing candidates (students) that have graduated and are currently teaching.
 The two surveys are exactly the same this enables the School of Education to analyze the data to determine if there is a statistically significant difference between how well the graduates believed they were prepared and how well the hiring principals believed the UAM School of Education graduates were prepared.
 The data below indicate that employers believe that candidates (students) that complete the UAM education program are on average satisfactorily to strongly prepared for the position for which they were hired.

-Principal Survey How well are UAM graduates prepared Weak Fair Satisfactory Strong Outstanding N/A Rating Average Monitoring students' progress using strategies that are appropriate to learning outcomes.
-0 0 7 13 1 0 3.71 Interpreting data from standardized assessments.
-0 2 7 11 1 0 3.52 Employing a cycle of planning, implementing and evaluating instruction.
-0 1 8 11 1 0 3.57 Providing constructive feedback on students' individual work and behavior.
-0 0 7 13 1 0 3.71
+Employer/Principal Survey How well are UAM graduates prepared to 2011-2012 Rating Average out of 5.0 45% Rate of Return 2012-2013 Rating Average out of 5.0 52% Rate of Return Monitoring students' progress using strategies that are appropriate to learning outcomes.
+3.71 3.80 Interpreting data from standardized assessments.
+3.52 3.58 Employing a cycle of planning, implementing and evaluating instruction.
+3.57 3.60 Providing constructive feedback on students' individual work and behavior.
+3.71 3.70 Analyzing the effects of your teaching on the learning environment and student outcomes.
+3.67 3.65 Engaging in self- improvement and professional development activities.
+3.90 4.00 Using a variety of strategies to engage students in critical thinking.
+3.52 3.61 Engaging students in learning activities and projects that require them to demonstrate problem-solving skills.
+3.52 3.53 Analyzing students' learning needs to accommodate linguistic and cultural differences.
+3.33 3.41

-Analyzing the effects of your teaching on the learning environment and student outcomes.
-0 0 7 14 0 0 3.67 Engaging in self- improvement and professional development activities.
-0 0 5 13 3 0 3.90 Using a variety of strategies to engage students in critical thinking.
-0 3 6 10 2 0 3.52 Engaging students in learning activities and projects that require them to demonstrate problem-solving skills.
-0 3 6 10 2 0 3.52 Analyzing students' learning needs to accommodate linguistic and cultural differences.
-0 1 13 6 1 0 3.33 Encouraging the exploration of diverse points of view.
-0 1 10 10 0 0 3.43 Following the Code of Ethics and Principles of Professional Conduct for educators.
-0 0 4 11 5 1 4.05 Modifying instructional plans based on assessment of student outcomes.
-0 1 8 9 3 0 3.67 Working 0 0 8 9 4 0 3.81 collaboratively with parents and families to meet students' needs.
-Working with other faculty and school administrators to improve the educational experiences of students.
-0 1 3 12 5 0 4.00

-Maintaining an orderly and disciplined classroom conducive to student learning.
-0 0 6 14 1 0 3.76 Using technology as a resource to enhance student learning.
-0 0 5 9 7 0 4.10 Using technology for personal and teacher productivity.
-0 2 4 7 8 0 4.00 Using technology to engage students in authentic, complex tasks.
-0 2 4 12 3 0 3.76
+Encouraging the exploration of diverse points of view.
+3.43 3.50 Following the Code of Ethics and Principles of Professional Conduct for educators.
+4.05 4.50 Modifying instructional plans based on assessment of student outcomes.
+3.67 3.67 Working collaboratively with parents and families to meet students' needs.
+3.81 3.90 Working with other faculty and school administrators to improve the educational experiences of students.
+4.00 3.98 Maintaining an orderly and disciplined classroom conducive to student learning.
+3.76 3.88 Using technology as a resource to enhance student learning.
+4.10 4.50 Using technology for personal and teacher productivity.
+4.00 4.10 Using technology to engage students in authentic, complex tasks.
+3.76 3.88